E-Sh4rk/KururinTAS/KuruBot/README.md

 # KuruBot

-## Instructions
+## Install

 ### Prerequisite

 - This bot has been designed for Windows, but it might also work on Linux or Mac.
-- For Windows systems, .NET Framework 4 (or more) need to be installed.
+- For Windows systems, .NET Framework 4.8 needs to be installed.
 For Linux or Mac, Mono can be used as an alternative.
-- This bot does not need to communicate with the game in order to work.
-However, we recommend to connect it to Bizhawk in order to easily transfer states and visualize solutions.
+- Optionaly, the bot can be connected to Bizhawk in order to easily transfer states and visualize solutions.

-### Installation
+### Binaries

-- You just have to download the latest release (be sure to download the binaries and not the source code): `https://github.com/E-Sh4rk/KururinTAS/releases`
+- You just have to download the latest release: `https://github.com/E-Sh4rk/KururinTAS/releases`
 - To launch the bot, just run: `KuruBot/KuruBot.exe`
 - The folder `KuruBot_Configs` contains some predefined configuration files for the bot
 - The folder `KuruBot_Levels` contains the map and initial state of each level

+## Using the bot

+If you are using this bot to find wall-clip setups for speedrun (not TAS), you should follow [these instructions](README_SPEEDRUN.md).

-### Connecting the bot to Bizhawk
+### Connecting the bot to Bizhawk (optional)

+This section is optional: it is only required if you need to automatically import maps and states from a running Bizhawk instance.

 1. Place the script `kuruCOM.lua` in a folder with r/w permissions.
 2. Start Kuru Kuru Kururin in Bizhawk and load this LUA script.